A deeply hopeful YA novel about living with mental illness that’s perfect for fans of Girl in Pieces

 But after what happens on the beach–first in the ocean, and then in the sand–the tethers that hold Biz steady come undone.
 Dad disappears and, with him, all comfort.
 It might be easier, better, sweeter to float all the way away?
 Or maybe stay a little longer, find her father, bring him back to her.
 Or maybe–maybe maybe maybe–there’s a third way Biz just can’t see yet.

-This is a mesmerizing, radiant debut, at once heart-rending, humorous, and impossible to put down.
-Helena Fox tells a story about love and grief and family and friendship, about inter-generational mental illness, and how living with it is both a bridge to someone loved and lost and, also, a chasm.
-She explores the hard, bewildering, and beautiful places loss can take us, and honors those who hold us tightly when the current wants to tug us out to sea.
+Debut author Helena Fox tells a story about love and grief, about inter-generational mental illness, and how living with it is both a bridge to someone loved and lost and, also, a chasm.
+She explores the hard and beautiful places loss can take us, and honors those who hold us tightly when the current wants to tug us out to sea.

 “Mesmerizing and timely.” –Bustle

 “Helena Fox’s novel delivers.
-It is exquisite.
 Read it.” –Cath Crowley, author of Words in Deep Blue